hackerjeff705/Tumbleweed/V0/README.md

 2.  **Measure**: The BMP280 barometer provides a direct measurement of the current altitude ($AltBaro$) based on air pressure.
 This measurement is noisy but provides an absolute reference.
 3.  **Correct**: The 2D Kalman filter, implemented in the `kf_2d()` function, uses linear algebra (matrices) to fuse the predicted altitude (from the accelerometer) with the measured altitude (from the barometer).
 This produces a smooth, stable estimate of both the current altitude and vertical velocity.

+### GPS Data Acquisition
+The GPS module continuously sends NMEA sentences, which are parsed by the `TinyGPS++` library.
+The main loop polls for new, valid data (location, altitude, time, etc.) and stores it in global variables.
+This data is then logged to the SD card and displayed on the OLED screen alongside the sensor-fused data.

 -----

 ## Setup & Usage 🚀